Join us! Everyone is welcome.

 The Kingston Public Library and edible South Shore & South Coast have teamed up to host an ongoing series of programs about the phenomenon of “eating locally.”
 Please join us in the discovery of our local food.

-Vendors and participants donate great door prizes!!
-(Please let us know if you’d like to be a speaker at any of the programs or would like to offer a door prize).
+Please let us know if you’d like to be a speaker at any of the programs or would like to offer a door prize.

 Love to cook?
 Please feel free to bring a dish to share to any of the gatherings.
 There will be time at the beginning and end of each meeting for Munching and Mingling.

-TEAM UP AGAINST HUNGER: In an effort to help fight hunger on the South Shore, we will be collecting non-perishable foods at the beginning of each gathering to donate to the Greater Plymouth Food Warehouse.
+TEAM UP AGAINST HUNGER: In an effort to help fight hunger on the South Shore, we will be collecting non-perishable foods at the beginning of each gathering to donate to the Greater Plymouth Food Distribution Center.
 If you can, please bring a can.

 Gather with us at 7:00pm